 14. Once the dough has doubled in volume, bake at 180° for 40 minutes.

-Nordic Ware bundt pan
+Nordic Ware Bundt Mold

-Kugelhopf Bundt Nordic Ware Mold
+Kugelhopf Bundt Nordic Ware mold

 Grades:

-• In any case, it freezes phenomenally, so if we are not going to eat it all on the same day, it is best to freeze it and when we are going to consume it, let it defrost at room temperature.
+• In any case, it freezes great, so if we are not going to eat it all on the same day, it is best to freeze it and when we are going to consume it, let it defrost at room temperature.

-Kugelhopf Bundt Nordic Ware Mold
+Kugelhopf Bundt Nordic Ware mold

-Recipe author: Leticia from Revealing Flavors
+Recipe author: Leticia from Revelando Sabores

 Comments